 What are broccoli microgreens?
 It is a phase in a plant’s life when it is between 10 and 14 days old.
 During this stage, sulforaphane (pronounced 'sull-fore-uh-fane'), one of the plant’s natural compounds peaks.
 Sulforaphane is nature's most potent known Nrf2 activator –which means it can activate a biological process that actually creates antioxidant proteins in your body.

 This compound is also present in a few other cruciferous vegetables like Bok choy, cauliflower, cabbage, and kale.
 However, broccoli is one of the foods highest in sulforaphane, particularly at the sprout and microgreen stages.

 Let’s take a look at some of the health benefits of broccoli microgreens and sulforaphane.

 Note: It's always best to consult a healthcare professional before making any dietary or health decisions based on this article.

 1. Sulforaphane has anti-cancer properties

-Many test-tube studies and animal studies have confirmed the anti-cancer properties of sulforaphane.
+Many test-tube studies and animal studies have shown anti-cancer properties of sulforaphane.

-Sulforaphane also facilitates the release of antioxidants and detoxifying enzymes that neutralize known cancer-causing elements such as benzene.
+Research suggests sulforaphane facilitates the release of antioxidants and detoxifying enzymes that neutralize known cancer-causing elements such as benzene in animal cells.
 It binds to a protein within the cells and, in the process, catalyzes the production of enzymes that help the cells resist toxic and carcinogenic substances.